-Bluebell – It seemed like too much name when Spice Girl Geri Haliwell named her daughter Bluebell Madonna.
-But in our age of Isabella and Blue Ivy, some of the surprise has faded.
-Still, Bluebell would likely raise a few eyebrows.
+Bluebell – It seemed extreme when Spice Girl Geri Haliwell named her daughter Bluebell Madonna.
+But in our age of Blue Ivy and so many colorful names, it might fit in nicely.

 Briony – Atonement, Ian McEwan’s 2001 novel, gave this name to the child narrator.
-Saoirse Ronan earned an Oscar nomination as the 13 year old Briony in the 2007 big screen adaptation.
+Saoirse Ronan earned an Oscar nomination as the 13-year old Briony in the 2007 big screen adaptation.
 Also spelled Bryony, this name got a boost from the book and movie, but neither really caught on in the US.
-Both have longer histories of use in England.
-The flowering plant is lovely, but its berries are toxic.

 Calla – You could go with Calla Lily, to reinforce this name’s botanical origins.
-But Calla – from the Greek word for beautiful – stands on her own nicely in our Ella-Stella age.
+But Calla – from the Greek word for beautiful – stands on its own nicely in our Ella-Stella age.

-Camellia – Camille and Camilla are traditional names, without ties to the garden.
-But Camellia is a lovely flower, and a wearable possibility for a daughter.
+Camellia – Camille and Camila are traditional names with roots in ancient Rome.
+Floral Camellia feels like a wearable possibility for a daughter.

 Delphinia – Delphine and Delfina have histories as given names, but Delphinia is far rarer.
 It comes from the delphinium flower – also known as the larkspur.

 Edelweiss – An Alpine flower, rich with symbolism and familiar to all thanks to The Sound of Music, Edelweiss has seen some sparing use in recent years.
-She’s decidedly offbeat, but her sound and meaning appeals.
-And hey, the lullaby comes ready-made!
+Bonus?
+The lullaby comes ready-made!

-Eglantine – Clunky Eglantine is the name of the little sister owl in the Guardians of Ga’Hoole series, but despite literary ties – Geoffrey Chaucer used the name – and the loveliness of the flower, also known as sweetbrier, this name has never gained traction in the US.
+Eglantine – Eglantine is the name of the little sister owl in the Guardians of Ga’Hoole series, and long before that, Geoffrey Chaucer gave it to a character.
+The flower is better known as sweetbrier in the US.

 Gardenia – An elegant flower, and one that has seen some use as a given name, too.
-There’s a tiny spike in 1992 – 70 girls received the name.
-It might have to do with the re-release of the Nat King Cole single “Blue Gardenia” from the 1953 Fritz Lang film of the same name … but I’m guessing.
+Back in 1953, Nat King Cole crooned the title track to Fritz Lang film “Blue Gardenia,” if you’re looking a name both musical and floral.

-Hana – She looks like a slimmed down version of the Biblical Hannah, a recent Top Ten favorite in the US.
+Hana – It looks like a slimmed down version of the Biblical Hannah.
 But Hana actually has separate roots as a Japanese name meaning flower.
-This could make for a great crossover name for parents with Japanese roots.

 Hyacinth – This one instantly brings to mind legendary Britcom Keeping Up Appearances and the snobbish, but loving, Hyacinth Bucket. (“That’s Bouquet,” she would insist.)
-I’m partial to Jacinda, Jacinta, and even Giacinta, the Spanish, Portuguese, and Italian forms of the name.
+Jacinda, Jacinta, and Giacinta are international options.

-Iolanthe – A cousin to Yolanda, Iolanthe is sometimes credited to Gilbert and Sullivan.
-The duo did create an 1882 operetta called Iolanthe – but nearly forty years earlier, the name appeared in Henrik Hertz’s drama King Rene’s Daughter.
-Iolanthe was loosely based on a fifteenth century historical figure, Yolande, Duchess of Lorraine.
-Hertz’s drama inspired Tchaikovsky’s 1892 opera Iolanta.
-All forms of the name, including the Slavic Jolanda and Jolanta, are lesser-known cousins of the mega-popular Violet.
+Iolanthe – Cousin to Yolanda, Iolanthe is sometimes credited to Gilbert and Sullivan.
+The duo did create an 1882 operetta by the name – but nearly forty years earlier, Henrik Hertz used it in the drama King Rene’s Daughter.
+Hertz based his character on the fifteenth century Yolande, Duchess of Lorraine.
+Tchaikovsky’s 1892 opera Iolanta comes from the Hertz play.
+They’re all cousins to Violet.

-Jonquil – A cousin to the daffodil, usually found in shades of white or yellow, and sometimes the name of a shade of yellow, too.
-Jonquil is rare as a given name – heck, even the Duggars haven’t used it.
-And yet, Jonquil seems like a nice balance between the tailored and the feminine, the familiar and the seldom-heard.
-In French, it is Jonquille, which might appeal to some – though the French pronunciation would be jhon KEE … maybe not great in English.
-In Game of Thrones, Jonquil is an unseen character, a figure from a legend.
+Jonquil – Related to the daffodil, the flower is usually found in shades of white or yellow, and sometimes the name of a shade of yellow, too.
+In Game of Thrones, Jonquil is an unseen character, a figure from legend.
+It’s a lovely, tailored rarity.

-Lavender – A minor Harry Potter character helped give Lavender a boost.
-There’s also an appealing Lavendar from Roald Dahl’s Matilda.
+Lavender – A Harry Potter character helped give Lavender a boost.

 Lilac – A pretty shade of purple, but far less common than Violet, or even Lavender.

-Linnea – Like many a name, Linnea comes directly from a botanist.
-In this case, Linnea is named for the accomplished Carl Linnaeus.
+Linnea – Linnea comes directly from a botanist.
+In this case, it honors Carl Linnaeus.
 Also known as the twinflower, it was said to be his personal favorite.
-There’s also the popular children’s book, Linnea in Monet’s Garden, lending this name some artistic charm, too.

 Lotus – The slumber-inducing lotus tree was a thing of myth, but lotus flowers are lovely and plentiful.

 Marguerite – It’s been ages since Marguerite cracked the US Top 1000.
-She’s the French form of Margaret, but also the French word to refer to a daisy.
+It’s the French form of Margaret, but also the French word to refer to a daisy.

 Marigold – From the phrase Mary’s gold, probably referring to the Virgin Mary.
 It’s rare as a given name, but it could wear well.
 There have been a handful of fictional uses, as well as a dozen girls or so born in the US each year in recent years.

 Mimosa – It’s a brunch cocktail in the US, and so despite the pretty little flowers, it is tough to imagine this name on a daughter.
-(Then again, Brandy had a good run.)
-And yet, I’m charmed by the possible short forms: Mim and Mimi.
+Then again, Brandy spent over a decade in the Top 100.

 Orchid – If Lavender and Lilac are rare, Orchid is nearly unknown.
-Some suggest that her literal translation – testicle – is a deal-breaker.
-Or is it that Orchid doesn’t quite sound like a given name?
+Some suggest that the literal translation – testicle – is a deal-breaker.

-Pansy – A favorite bit of character naming trivia: Margaret Mitchell originally called her character Pansy, swapping it out for Scarlett just before Gone With the Wind went to press.
-There are two problems with Pansy: first, she’s a slang term meaning wimp.
-Second, she’s one of Draco Malfoy’s malevolent besties in the Harry Potter franchise.
-And yet, the flowers are downright glorious, and Pansy’s sound isn’t so different than Nancy, Tansy, or Betsy.
+Pansy – Name trivia: Margaret Mitchell originally called her character Pansy, swapping it out for Scarlett just before Gone With the Wind went to press.
+Not only is Pansy a slang term meaning wimp, it’s the name of Draco Malfoy’s mean girl friend in the Harry Potter franchise.
+Still, the flowers are lovely.

-Peony – Something about the sound is a little awkward, even though the flowers are lovely.
-The name comes from Paean, a name from Greek myth – he treated the gods when they were injured.
+Peony – Something about the sound is a little awkward, even though the flowers are pretty.
+It comes from Paean, in Greek myth – he treated the gods when they were injured.

 Senna – Rhyming with Jenna and Brenna, senna isn’t the kind of plant that comes to mind, like a rose or a carnation.
-But Senna works well as a girl’s name in 2014.
+It has some drawbacks, but on sound alone, it succeeds.

 Tansy – If Daisy is mainstream, why not Tansy?
-Okay, the flower is also known as mugwort and is considered a weed in many places.
-But I’m not sure that’s a deal breaker.
-Tansy could also be a fresh nickname for Constance.
+The flower is also known as mugwort and considered a weed in many places.
+I like Tansy best as a fresh nickname for Constance.

-Wisteria – A lovely flowering vine, and an attractive sound, too – and yet, Wisteria seems like one of the less likely possibilities on this list.
+Wisteria – A flowering vine, and an attractive sound, too – and yet, Wisteria seems like one of the rarest flower names.

 Zinnia – With bright colors and that zippy Z, there’s something vibrant and very wearable about Zinnia.